The Gaussian Double-Bubble and Multi-Bubble Conjectures: Stable Regular Clusters for the Gaussian Measure

 \section{Stable Regular Clusters for the Gaussian Measure}

 From this point on, unless otherwise stated, we will switch from working with the general measure $\mu$ to the standard Gaussian measure $\gamma$.
-In this section, we identify several crucial properties of stable regular clusters for the Gaussian measure, when the number of cells is at most $n+1$.
+In this section, we identify several crucial properties of Gaussian-stable regular clusters when the number of cells is at most $n+1$.
 In fact, we can say a bit more, as described below.

 \begin{definition}[Flat Cluster] A regular cluster $\Omega$ is called \emph{flat} and is said to have \emph{flat cells} if for every $i \ne j$, $\II^{ij} = 0$ on $\Sigma_{ij}$. \end{definition}